Juli Ashton: Adult film career

 In 1994, she began appearing in adult films, starting with New Wave Hookers 4.
-From 1996 to 2006 she was co-host of the Playboy Channel's live phone-in program Night Calls.
-She is credited with 127 appearances as an actress and has been a director four times.

 Ashton is the owner and operator of the adult website Juliland.com, a website that features the erotic imagery of photographer/director Richard Avery.

+Other ventures

+As of 2003, Ashton co-hosted the sexuality-focused phone-in program Night Calls alongside Tiffany Granath.
+The programs were aired on the Playboy Channel and its offshoot Playboy Radio.